Get

 5. Maintain Consistency

 So, if you say your dog will be allowed to go for a walk after they eat their meal, then they should be walked after they eat their meal.
-Maintaining consistency will help your dog understand what is expected of them, which will make training much easier.
+Maintaining a routine will help your dog understand what is expected of them, which will make training much easier.

 It’ll also ensure that your dog has a good quality of life.
 If your dog knows what to expect every day, they’ll be less likely to experience anxiety or stress.